 Paid Sick Leave:

-The amount of hours employees can take off from work when sick and still be paid.
+The number of hours employees can take off from work when sick and still be paid.

 Paid Time Off:

-The amount of hours employees can take off from work for any reason and still be paid.
+The number of hours employees can take off from work for any reason and still be paid.

 Prevailing wage typically refers to the rate of pay contractors and vendors must offer their employees when doing business with a government agency.